prchandr/embedded-face-detector-system/classifiers/weak/README.md

 Both the feature dimensions and the start coordinates must allow the entire feature to stay within the 24x24 subwindow.

-The <parity> and <threshold> values default to 1 and 0.5, respectively, until the classifier is properly trained on the training set.
+The <polarity> and <threshold> values default to 1 and 0.5, respectively, until the classifier is properly trained on the training set.

 e.g. wc_1.txt
 ```